 Make sure you are already using a heavy duty needle, and here is how you will make sewing through lots of layers easy.

-Slide a swivel snap clip onto a strap and fold the end over by 1/2''.
+Slide a swivel snap clip onto a strap and fold the end over by 1/2”.
 Instead of pressing, pound it a few times with a hammer.
 Weird, I know, but it works.
-I learned this tip from Angela Wolf in her amazing Craftsy class Sewing Designer Jeans.

 Sew in a rectangle to secure the end of the strap and hide the raw ends.
 Switch to a zipper foot if that helps you sew closer to the clip.
 Since I’m using a straight stitch foot, I could get pretty close to the clip and I didn’t need to switch.